Community Action Research Experience (CARE)

 - The CARE program has been presented at several professional meetings including the TAFP 59th Annual session (2008) and 42nd STFM annual conference (2009), where it received an outstanding evaluation.
 At the latter, all the evaluators thought the program curriculum should be uploaded to STFM's Family Medicine Digital Resource Library (FMDRL).
-The program has been published as a letter to the editor in the March, 2009, edition of the Family Medicine Journal.
+The program was published as a letter to the editor in the March 2009 edition of the Family Medicine Journal.

-- Results from the Shared Medical Appointment (SMA) study have been presented at several professional conferences (TAFP, NAPCRG etc).
+- Results from the Shared Medical Appointment (SMA) study were presented at several professional conferences (TAFP, NAPCRG etc).
 The study poster won a first place award at the 2009 TAFP conference in Arlington, Texas.
-The manuscript has been published in the American Journal of Managed Care (June, 2011). .
+The manuscript was published in the American Journal of Managed Care (June 2011).

 - The Osteoporosis study has been presented at three professional meetings (TAFP, NAPCRG, APHA).
 The study poster won a second place award at the 2008 TAFP conference.
-The manuscript has been published in the Journal of Community Health.
+The manuscript was published in the Journal of Community Health.

-- The Health Care Barriers project has been presented at two professional conferences, first as a poster at the 2009 NAPCRG conference in Montreal, Canada, and as an oral presentation at the 2009 APHA national conference in Philadelphia, Pennsylvania.
+- The Health Care Barriers project has been presented at two professional conferences, first as a poster at the 2009 NAPCRG conference in Montreal, Canada, and as an oral presentation at the 2009 APHA national conference in Philadelphia.